 Utilizing advanced speech analytics – driven by AI and machine learning – organizations can relatively quickly identify a host of simple, repetitive tasks that are being asked of their agents (e.g. resetting a password, getting their account number, changing their profile information, etc.) that can be automated.
 By eliminating these types of tasks from agents’ workload, it elevates the complexity of the work they perform, the amount of training and expertise they require, and their importance within the organization.

 To accommodate swells in incoming calls, call centers need to turn to recruitment and hiring.
 Staffing an appropriate number of agents to keep on call as needed can prove to be a complex task in practice, as needs change throughout the year.

 Contact centers may choose to scale through dynamic staffing, but there are additional options open to them, as well.

 By further fleshing out additional channels and making these available more often to customers, contact centers can potentially accommodate more customers at once without drastically boosting staff numbers.

 Although contact centers offer multichannel support and a variety of advanced predictive capabilities to businesses with varied needs, the traditional, phone-intensive approach of standard call centers can prove advantageous in boosting the customer experience.

 Well-trained call center agents can provide a personalized, human touch to communication over the phone that other mediums might not register as readily.

 Choosing to use a call center approach instead of a contact center strategy or vice versa can be tricky without first assessing your company’s needs in detail.
+A contact center in healthcare will be different from a contact center in retail.
 Establish critical priorities in performance, profitability, and customer experience before taking the plunge for the best possible results.